 Monitoring: The RCC Monitoring Program constantly monitors the state of financial research compliance at Duke University.
 Through analysis of financial data and with input from the Management Centers, RCC Monitoring provides both targeted input and assistance in remediation of risk issues.

 Education and Training: RCC provides financial/grant administrators with effective and efficient training designed to support compliance with Federal regulations.
 RCC offers a variety of mandatory, certificate, and optional training and education programs for grant managers, business managers, and faculty.

-Research Policy Committee: Chaired by the Vice Provost for Research, the Research Policy Committee is a standing committee of the University with representatives from the administration, faculty, and Legal Counsel.
+Research Policy Committee: Chaired by the Vice President for Research, the Research Policy Committee is a standing committee of the University with representatives from the administration, faculty, and Legal Counsel.
 It is responsible for: